 Pick Your Activity

 What are you using your vest for?
-Clearly it’s for resistance in your workout, but you might be running or doing weights too.
+Clearly it’s for resistance in your workout at the gym, but you might be running or doing weights too.
 The vest needs to fit your needs and your activity.
 For instance, if you’re running and you get a bulky vest, you may get results but it might be too uncomfortable or irritating, just like a lightweight vest will not offer enough resistance for weights.

 The weight in your vest needs to be adjusted to fit your workout needs.
 A vest that can’t be adjusted will only be uncomfortable if it doesn’t fit.
 The distribution of the weight is important too, so you can take weights off both the front and the back to avoid feeling lopsided.

 After considering your needs, look at the price.
 Finding the perfect vest is tough enough, but it’s important not to break your budget.
 Look not only at your activity and weight; keep in mind how much you’re willing to spend too.

 Get The Most Out Of Your Weighted Vest

 You don’t need to be an expert to benefit from one of these great exercise tools.
 Start with a smaller training regiment, like 2 minutes on the treadmill or 10 minutes jogging.
 Once you can do it for around an hour, you’ll be surprised at how easy it is.

 Workout circuits will rapidly increase your strength until you can do it 3 times in a row.
 You can even hike or walk while wearing your vest to get some fresh air while working out using a 25 pound vest.
 Lifting weights with the vest as a supplement works too by completing full body lifts.